ropensci/redland-bindings/R/redland/cran-comments.md

     files build for each Windows sub-architecture (i385, x64) and is necessary for the redland package to run.
 * Fixed the format of the DOI in the CITATION file so that it resolves properly
+* Examples have been added to the Roxygen documentation for all methods

 ## Downstream dependencies